There are 10 types of people in the world: those who understand binary numbers and those who don't.

 0 1 0 0 0 1 1 0 1 1 0 1 1 1 1 0 ...

 There is no way for you (or a computer) to know what it means.
-It could be an integer, a string of characters, a floating point number, or something else.
+It could be an integer, a string of characters, a floating point number, or something else (part of a GIF graphic, for example).
 This is one reason why all Java variables have a declared type.
 The type of a variable tells the computer how to interpret the data.

 Java provides many different built-in (or primitive) types you can use for your variables.
 As a programmer you must be able to pick an appropriate type for the kind of data you expect to store in any variable.
 In general prefer integral (“fixed point”) types to “floating point” types, and prefer smaller types to larger ones.
 You do need to ensure you chose a type that is large enough to hold the full range of values expected (which should be documented as part of the requirements), and will be accurate enough.